RUNNING →

 In today’s article, I will be going over all of the deets on how this can happen as an endurance athlete.

-Keep reading to learn more about your body’s starvation response, metabolic adaptation, and eating more (in the right way) could potentially help you!
+Keep reading to learn more about your body’s response to under fueling, metabolic adaptation, and eating more (in the right way) could potentially help you!

 By the way… if you’re an endurance athlete reading this- you also need to check out my carb loading guide!